jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 It is useful because there is a problem that needs to be solved for the program to continue as expected.
 It can be a pain when it causes the program to stop early.
 What if I want the program to run even with errors?
 I might want it to give messages to the user who does not care or understand the details of the Exception_.

-Exception_ Handling is a way to deal with this, it allows programs to make decisions when one is encountered or confirm that the code caused one.
+Exception_ Handling is a way to deal with this, it allows programs to make decisions when one happens.

 .. _test_catching_module_not_found_error_in_tests: